-Specifies distribution of \$248.8 million to all CVTs with a population of 7,500 or more by providing an eligible payment equal to 100% of the FY 2014-15 payment to all CVTs that were eligible for a payment in FY 2014-15.
+Specifies distribution of \$248.8 million to all CVTs with a population of 7,500 or more by providing an eligible payment equal to 100% of the FY 2016-17 payment to all CVTs that were eligible for a payment in FY 2016-17.
 In order to qualify for its eligible payment, a CVT is required to comply with the items listed under accountability and transparency.
 To qualify for county incentive payment, counties are required to comply with the items listed under accountability and transparency.
-Any unexpended funds are deposited in the Financial Distressed CVTs program in Sec.
-956.
+Any unexpended funds are directed to be deposited in the Financial Distressed CVTs program in Sec.
+956, subject to approval of transfers.